Photoluminescence: Effects of disorder

 Real material systems always incorporate disorder.
 Examples are structural defects in the lattice or disorder due to variations of the chemical composition.
 Their treatment is extremely challenging for microscopic theories due to the lack of detailed knowledge about perturbations of the ideal structure.
-Thus, the influence of the extrinsic effects on the PL is usually addressed phenomenologically.
+Thus, the influence of the extrinsic effects on the luminescence is usually addressed phenomenologically.
 In experiments, disorder can lead to localization of carriers and hence drastically increase the photoluminescence life times as localized carriers cannot as easily find nonradiative recombination centers as can free ones.

-Researchers from the King Abdullah University of Science and Technology (KAUST) have studied the photoinduced entropy (i.e. thermodynamic disorder) of InGaN/GaN p-i-n double-heterostructure and AlGaN nanowires using temperature-dependent photoluminescence.
+Researchers from the King Abdullah University of Science and Technology have studied the photoinduced entropy (i.e. thermodynamic disorder) of InGaN/GaN p-i-n double-heterostructure and AlGaN nanowires using temperature-dependent photoluminescence.
 They defined the photoinduced entropy as a thermodynamic quantity that represents the unavailability of a system's energy for conversion into useful work due to carrier recombination and photon emission.
 They have also related the change in entropy generation to the change in photocarrier dynamics in the nanowire active regions using results from time-resolved photoluminescence study.
 They hypothesized that the amount of generated disorder in the InGaN layers eventually increases as the temperature approaches room temperature because of the thermal activation of surface states, while an insignificant increase was observed in AlGaN nanowires, indicating lower degrees of disorder-induced uncertainty in the wider bandgap semiconductor.
 To study the photoinduced entropy, the scientists have developed a mathematical model that considers the net energy exchange resulting from photoexcitation and photoluminescence.

 Photoluminescence from metals

-Unlike photoluminescence from semiconductors, photoluminescence from metals is a much weaker effect.
-In particular, its quantum yield is order of magnitude lower.
-Nevertheless, metal photoluminecence is of fundamental importance (e.g., for our understanding of electron structure and population dynamics in metals) as well as practical importance (e.g., for thermometry, see next Section).
+Unlike photoluminescence from semiconductors, photoluminescence from metals is much weaker, with a quantum yield an order of magnitude lower.
+Nevertheless, metal photoluminescence is important for understanding electron structure, population dynamics in metals, and thermometry.